bb-io/docs/src/content/docs/apps/Jira Data Center.mdx

 - **Add labels to issue** adds labels to an issue.
 Returns the updated issue.
 - **Move issues to sprint** Moves issues to a specific sprint
 - **Find issue** returns the first issue that matches given conditions.
 Allows appending custom JQL conditions.
+- **Remove labels from issue** removes labels from an issue.
+Returns the updated issue.

 ### Issue custom fields